NicholasCorrado/Shuttle-Launch/README.md

 * The axes are positioned such that the earth's rotation is purely in the xy plane.
 * The earth's rotation is also clockwise.

+## Shuttle specifications

+Please note that these shuttle's specifications are in fact accurate values for a real space shuttle used by the United States.
+All specifications listed below can be found on the [this Space Shuttle Wikipedia article](https://en.wikipedia.org/wiki/Space_Shuttle) or in links on the sidebar of that Wikipedia article.
+Thrust mechanisms were inspired by information contained in [this Rocket Engine Wikipedia article](https://en.wikipedia.org/wiki/Rocket_engine).

+* The shuttle's cross-sectional area is assumed to be circular with a radius of 8.7 m.
+* The shuttle's drag coeffient $C_d$ is 0.1.
+* The shuttle's mass is 80,000 kg.
+* The mass of the shuttle's primary boosters is 1,200,000 kg.
+* The mass of the shuttle's ssecondary boosters is 100,000  kg.
+* Primary boosters burn for a total of 127 seconds.
+* The force from the secondary boosters is 5,000,000 N.

+We leave the following two "specifications" as parameters:

+* The force from the primary thrusters.
+We let the user input whatever thrust force they want.
+* How long the secondary boosters burn.
+In this simulation, the burn time for the secondary boosters depends on how much thrust was provided by the primary boosters.
+If the primary boosters give a lot of thrust, the secondary boosters won't need to burn for that long, but if the primary boosters give a bit less thrust, the seconday boosters will need to burn on for a bit longer.
+Hence, it is possible for the shuttle to make it into orbit without usin up all of its secondary fuel.
 ## A brief description of all functions

 Function list: